-Your brand is a representation of your story, who you are and why you exist in the world.
-As a business it’s crucial to define your brand, in a way that’s clear and distinct in the minds of your customers.
+Your branding is a representation of your story, who you are and why you exist in the world.
+As a business, it’s crucial to define your brand, in a way that’s clear and distinct in the minds of your customers.
 This is especially crucial during the early stages of a brand’s life span.

 A brand has a life cycle and will change, morph and evolve over time, although the core fundamentals of what your brand represents will stay the same.
 Whether you’re creating a new brand from scratch or developing an existing brand, it’s crucial to ensure your brand stays relevant with its customers over time.

 A great brand must impact, engage and resonate with its customers over time, adapting to the changing landscape of customer needs, expectations and competition.

 Today we look at what it takes to create a great brand that stands the test of time.

 A brand can simply be defined as an experience for its customers.

 A brand represents your story and the reasons ‘why you do’ whatever it is that ‘you do’ – whether that’s producing soft drinks, cars, clothes or technology.
 People tend to buy from brands that have a compelling story and a greater underlying reason of ‘why’ they are in business.
 “Great companies communicate from the inside out”, rather than telling us what they do, they tell us why they do it – Simon Sinek.

 Developing a great brand takes time and hard work.
 Brand development is an iterative process based on strong market research, understanding customer needs and how you’re able to meet them.